gofynd/fdk-client-java/documentation/platform/USER.md

 | body | [UpdateUserGroupSchema](#UpdateUserGroupSchema) | yes | Request body |

-Modify and update user group details.
+Use this API to update an existing user Group

 *Returned Response:*